-Social Fraternities/Sororities must first gain approval from the Assistant Director of University Unions fro Fraternity & Sorority Life or the Associate Director for the Center for Multicultural Student Services (email@example.com) as appropriate before they are allowed to participate in the recognition process.
+- Social Fraternities/Sororities must first gain approval from the Associate Director of University Unions for Fraternity & Sorority Life or the Assistant Director for the Center for Multicultural Student Services for Multicultural Greek Life, as appropriate, before they are allowed to participate in the recognition process.

-- The organization shall be lawful and not in conflict with the policies, rules, regulations, and standards of the university.
-Once accepted to the CEO program the group’s contact person will be notified.
-Please be aware of the following attendance and paperwork policy.
+- The organization shall be lawful and not in conflict with the policies, rules, regulations, and standards of the University.

 CEO Workshop Attendance and Paperwork Policy

 Please be sure your group can commit to the following:

 - Each organization must have a minimum of two student representatives at each CEO Session.
 If only one representative attends a session that will count as an absence.
 Each group is allowed only one absence.
 If an organization has more than one absence they will be removed from the recognition process immediately.
 The same representatives do not have to attend all sessions.
 Ideally, the representatives attending will be the officers that will benefit most from that session.

 - If a workshop is not attended by any organization representatives, that organization will be immediately removed from the recognition process.

 - All representatives will be on time and stay for the entire workshop.
 There is a 5-minute grace period at the beginning of the workshop, after that the workshop will be closed.
 If a representative comes after the grace period or leaves before the workshop is dismissed it will count as an absence.

 - All assigned paperwork will be submitted at the designated workshop and must be complete.
 Failure to submit completed assignments on time will result in removal from the process.

 - At the end of the series the organization will present their mission, proposed activities, defined goals, and a timeline describing what they plan on doing for the course of the year to the Organization Recognition Committee for approval.
 There must be at least two members present for this presentation.